UPDATED – AUGUST 2018

-Badger Stynylrez – Stupid, stupid name, but probably the only acrylic primer that I’ve ever used that I would use again on purpose.
+Badger Stynylrez (also available from UMP as Ultimate Primer, and Ammo as OneShot Primer) – Stupid, stupid name, but the only acrylic primer that I’ve ever used that I would use again on purpose.
 It sprays like absolute shit, and looks like absolute shit as it hits the surface, but over about ten minutes, something amazing happens.
 It levels out to a perfectly smooth finish.
 It’s important to give it at least 24 hours to really set, but after that, it’s more or less as impervious to paint as lacquer primers.
 Note though – it has a weird tendency to attract dust (I think it might be a static charge thing), and it’s susceptible to scratches.
-Also available in Europe as UMP Ultimate Primer.

 Tamiya AS-12 Bare Metal Silver – A primer in all but name, this metallic doesn’t really look like bare metal silver.
 It’s closer to aluminum lacquer paint and therefore great for Mustang wings, postwar RAF aircraft and so on.
-But it also goes on wonderfully and is tough as nails.
+It’s only available in rattlecan, which is annoying, but when it’s decanted it sprays wonderfully and is tough as nails.
 It’s especially useful as a primer on something that will be getting heavily chipped.